defold/extension-videoplayer-native/README.md

 # extension-videoplayer-native

-This is a full-screen videoplayer extension for iOS, Android, OSX and Windows.
+This is a full-screen videoplayer extension for iOS and Android.

 # Usage